valermor/pages/README.rst

 through vs. hold it on failure analysis) and in some cases radical changes of test strategies.
 However, the value of reliable UI tests is undeniable, as they are the closest thing to real usage of a product.
-Moreover, they exercise the stack from the frontend, thus representing a way to test integration of the whole system.
+Moreover, they exercise the stack from the front-end, thus representing a way to test integration of the whole system.
 This is why automated UI tests sit at the top of the well-known test pyramid: they are seen as difficult to implement and expensive to maintain.